 |$204,000 or more but less than $214,000||a reduced amount|

 |$214,000 or more||zero|

-To determine the partial amount you may contribute in 2021 if you are in that middle band of incomes, first subtract $198,000 from your MAGI.
+To determine the partial amount you may contribute if you are in that middle band of incomes, first subtract $198,000 for 2021 or $204,000 for 2022 from your MAGI.
 Divide the resulting number by $10,000 if you are filing jointly.
 Then, multiply that number by the maximum contribution limit ($6,000 or $7,000, whichever applies).
 Finally, subtract that number from the maximum contribution limit.